 SSRS support has been among the most frequently requested new features and the Windocks now supports SQL Server containers with SSRS running as a Windows Service.
-SSRS supports native mode on SQL Server 2008 through SQL Server 2016, with SQL Server 2017 slated for later this year.
+SSRS supports native mode on SQL Server 2008 through SQL Server 2019.
 SSRS containers combined with database cloning provide efficient support for Development and Test, and for production reporting systems, and runs on any on premise infrastructure or public cloud.

-Windocks installs on Windows Server 2012 R2 or Server 2016, with SSRS support for all editions of SQL Server 2008 through 2016 (SQL 2017 support is slated for later this year).
+Windocks installs on Windows Server 2012 R2 , 2016, or 2019, with SSRS support for all editions of SQL Server 2008 through 2019.
 Install on a machine that has one or more SQL Server instances that can be managed by the Windocks service, which clones the instance to create containers.
 SQL Server containers are lightweight (~300 MB), so can be stored on the system disk, or assigned to a separate disk.
 Database clone images are each a full byte copy of the data environment, and should be stored on a separate disk or network attached storage.
 The automated Windocks install takes 10-15 minutes to complete.

 A new SQL Server image that includes the database engine and SSRS running in a container as Windows Services (mssqlreport-20XX).